Sponsoring an Education

 backs or holding them by the hands through the trail.

 The main reason the ‘Feeding program’ exists is to ensure the children get a full meal, having observed some of them feeding off the garbage and begging for money in the streets of Nairobi.
 Since September 2015 we’ve experienced a 35% increase in the numbers of children attending the feeding program, with average numbers now reaching up to 2000 each Saturday.
 The school struggles to get regular funding to buy the food despite the impact and far-reach of this program.

 You can make a difference by making a donation to the School.
-All donations have a big impact on the lives of our students no matter how small, help support our teachers and our Saturday Feeding Program (coming soon)
+All donations have a big impact on the lives of our students no matter how small, help support our community with our Kibagare Feeding Program